Working at the University of Montpellier

 The group training program

-The university-wide training program is open to tenured and contract staff in the BIATSS department, as well as Professors instructors, and researchers at the university.
+The training program is open to tenured and contract BIATSS staff, Professors instructors, and researchers at the University.
 Registration is available on the GEFORP platform (Staff Training Management).

 - View the course catalogs and second-semester session dates, and register on GEFORP (under the “My Account” tab on the digital campus platform).

-You’ll also be able to track the status of your registration requests, view your supervisor’s online approval, receive notifications about new sessions, print a training certificate, and more…
+You can also track the status of your registration requests, view your supervisor’s online approval, receive notifications about new sessions, print a training certificate, and more…

 The Office of Skills Management and Development offers a range of free resources (MOOCs, tutorials, webinars, etc.) that are available online and can be accessed remotely.
 The resources are organized by subject area.